Post

 Thilo Maier •

-In this post, I will introduce you to the methods from d3-array, which I use often for data visualization.
-All examples run inside your browser using StackBlitz.
-StackBlitz currently supports Chromium-based and Firefox browsers only.
+In this post, I will introduce you to methods from d3-array that I often use for data visualization.

 d3.min returns the minimum of an array using the natural order.
 Unlike Math.min, d3.min can handle missing values.